RunestoneInteractive/rs/docs/source/developing.rst

 be push-able to our docker container registry and or the public docker container registry

+To build all of the docker containers and bring them up together.
+You can run the ``build.py`` script in the top level directory.
+The dependencies for the build.py script are included in the top level ``pyproject.toml`` file.  ``poetry install`` will install everything you need and then you may will want to start up a poetry shell.
+The ``build.py`` script will build all of the Python wheels and Docker images, when that completes run ``docker-compose up``.
+You can also run ``docker-compose up`` directly if you have already built the images.

 When developing and you need multiple servers running
 =====================================================